lazywithclass/project-lamp/website/book/chapter2.markdown

            | B Boolean
            | F (Value -> Value)%}

 **Aside**: We *must* wrap our target language's values in term-constructors.
-This is so we can have our interpreter return into the `Value` type and treat every all three of the above expressions equally as `Value`s.
+This is so we can have our interpreter return into the `Value` type and treat all three of the above expressions equally as its return `Value`s.

-**NOTE**: The type of every function is represented with an *arrow-type* (viz. `->`) between two other types.
+**NOTE**: In PureScript, the type of every function is represented with an *arrow-type* (viz. `->`) between two other types.
 Since our interpreter returns `Value`s, the functions in our language should naturally be of type `Value -> Value`, since they are meant to interact with `Value`s internal to the language and are *also* `Value`s themselves.
+This also exposes the fact that we are implementing the value of functions in our language as PureScript functions!

 We now have all the data types necessary to write an interpreter!
-Actually writing an interpreter, however, requires one extra piece of knowledge.
-To thoroughly introduce this new concept, we will write a few simple functions to enable an interpreter to interact seamlessly with what is known as an *environment*.
+Before we start work on implementing an interpreter, however, we must go over one extra piece of knowledge.
+To thoroughly introduce this new concept, we will write a few simple functions to enable our interpreter to interact seamlessly with *environments*.

+#### c.
+My Name is Merriam-Webster -- Environments

 To put it simply, an *environment* is a mapping of `Name`s to `Value`s.
-When we say *mapping*, this is synonmous to *any* `List`-like data structure, however, this structure is more similar to a *dictionary* where we can provide `Name`s and (possibly) obtain a `Value` (basically a `JSON`).
-This leads us to the following data type for `Env`s:
+When we say *mapping*, this is synonmous to *any* `List`-like data structure, however, this structure is more similar to a *dictionary*, from which we can provide `Name`s and (possibly) obtain a `Value`.
+The job of the environment is to keep track of the names associated with values in a given computation.
 {% basic_hidden envdef#instance showEnv :: Show a => Show (Env a) where
   show env = show' env Nil where
     show' EmptyEnv Nil    = "{}"